Melbourne Burwood Campus or Geelong Waurn Ponds Campus (Flexible)

-This PhD scholarship is an identified Aboriginal and/or Torres Strait Islander position.
+Potential applicants who identify as Australian First Nations are strongly encouraged to apply.
 The PhD candidate will be part of Deakin’s research centre Research for Educational Impact (REDI) and National Indigenous Knowledges Education Research Innovation (NIKERI) Institute.
-The candidate will be co-supervised by Dr Eve Mayes (REDI) and Prof Gabrielle Fletcher (NIKERI) and Dr Jessamy Gleeson.
-The project will commence in late February 2022, with the PhD candidate to be appointed by June 2022.
+The candidate will be co-supervised by Dr Eve Mayes (REDI), Prof Gabrielle Fletcher (NIKERI) and/ or Dr Jessamy Gleeson (NIKERI).
+The project will commence early 2024, with the PhD candidate to be appointed by February 2024.

 The PhD candidate will undertake a specific project that will likely involve exploration of how school-aged students have taken action on climate change within and beyond schools through public strikes and in informal ‘everyday’ activism, online and offline.
-The PhD project will likely analyse, with young people, their creative uses of social media for activism.
+The PhD project may, for example, focus on young people’s creative uses of social media for activism, climate justice education, decolonising climate activism or decolonising climate education.
 The candidate will have the opportunity to refine a topic that aligns with their specific interests, while fulfilling the requirements of the larger project.

 The candidate will receive significant research training and mentoring by the research team in terms of project management, budgeting, data generation and analysis, report writing and research publication.
-The PhD candidate will be part of Research for Educational Impact (REDI) and National Indigenous Knowledges Education Research Innovation (NIKERI) Institute, and co-supervised by Dr Eve Mayes (REDI) and Prof Gabrielle Fletcher (NIKERI) and Dr Jessamy Gleeson (NIKERI).
-NIKERI supports its Higher Degree Research candidates with opportunities for vibrant, located support and research workshops, further galvanising possibilities for the candidate to build a community of practice and networks of support with other Aboriginal and Torres Strait Islander HDR candidates, and cultural and academic mentors and Knowledge Holders.
+The PhD candidate will be part of Research for Educational Impact (REDI) and National Indigenous Knowledges Education Research Innovation (NIKERI) Institute, and co-supervised by Dr Eve Mayes (REDI), Prof Gabrielle Fletcher (NIKERI) and/ or Dr Jessamy Gleeson (NIKERI).
+For a successful candidate who identifies as Aboriginal and/ or Torres Strait Islander, NIKERI supports its Higher Degree Research candidates with opportunities for vibrant, located support and research workshops, further galvanising possibilities for the candidate to build a community of practice and networks of support with other Aboriginal and Torres Strait Islander HDR candidates, and cultural and academic mentors and Knowledge Holders.

-The successful candidate will also receive an additional top-up scholarship of $5,000 per annum for the first 3 years funded through the Mary MacKillop Today First Nations Scholarship Program.
+For a successful candidate who identifies as Aboriginal and/ or Torres Strait Islander, the candidate will also receive an additional top-up scholarship of $5,000 per annum for the first 3 years funded through the Mary MacKillop Today First Nations Scholarship Program.

 This scholarship is available over 3 years.